 Any “full embalming” that we undertake works to disinfect and preserve the deceased extremely well.
 At Crane Funerals this is always backed up and accompanied by a Certificate of Embalming from a fully qualified and experienced embalmer.

-Knowledge is an amazing thing – don’t allow yourself to be susceptible to targeted marketing campaigns from self proclaimed “Green” Companies.
+Knowledge is key – don’t allow yourself to be susceptible to targeted marketing campaigns from self proclaimed “Green” Companies.
 Research for yourself – in caring for the environment, we all owe ourselves and the Earth at least this much.